Lyme Science Blog

 What is the connection between allodynia and POTS?

-Both can result from small fiber nerve dysfunction affecting sensory and autonomic pathways.
+Both may involve dysfunction affecting sensory and autonomic pathways.

 Lyme disease can cause allodynia by affecting small nerve fibers and the autonomic nervous system.

-When symptoms do not fit a single diagnosis—or do not respond to standard treatment—Lyme disease should be considered as part of the differential diagnosis.
+When symptoms such as burning pain, electric shock sensations, dysautonomia, or touch sensitivity do not fit a single diagnosis—or fail to respond to standard treatment—Lyme disease should be considered as part of the differential diagnosis.

 Dr. Daniel Cameron, MD, MPH